iranzo/iranzo.github.io/content/blog/2022-04-23-unsupported-upgrade-for-rhel-based-distributions-without-reinstallation/index.en.md

 - Have access to remote console, either via `BMC` or the virtualization platform if that's the case.
 - Check the documentation for the next release to see what are the breaking changes included in the release notes for each version, this will give us some hints about packages that we were using and are no longer available in our system.

-[^1]: `tmux` or `screen` allows to disconnect, reattach or even open new terminals without having to open a new ssh connection, this makes it a lot easier to spawn a new shell and operate without risking a disconnection from our system.
+[^1]: `tmux` or `screen` allows to disconnect, re-attach or even open new terminals without having to open a new ssh connection, this makes it a lot easier to spawn a new shell and operate without risking a disconnection from our system.

 ### Upgrade the system